TimGrt/Ansible-Best-Practices/docs/ansible/tasks.md

 When using modules like `copy` or `template` you can (and should) set permissions for the files/templates deployed with the `mode` parameter.

 For those used to */usr/bin/chmod*, remember that modes are actually octal numbers.
-You must either add a **leading zero** so that Ansible’s YAML parser knows it is an octal number (like `0644` or `01777`) or quote it (like `"644"` or `"1777"`) so Ansible receives a string and can do its own conversion from string into number.
+Add a **leading zero** (or `1` for setting sticky bit), showing Ansible’s YAML parser it is an octal number **and** quote it (like `"0644"` or `"1777"`), this way Ansible receives a string and can do its own conversion from string into number.

 !!! warning
-    Giving Ansible a number without following one of these rules will end up with a decimal number which will have unexpected results.
+    Giving Ansible a number without following one of these rules will end up with a decimal number which can have unexpected results.

 === "Good"
     !!! good-practice-no-title ""
         ```yaml
-        - name: Copy index.html template
-          ansible.builtin.template:
-            src: welcome.html
-            dest: /var/www/html/index.html
-            mode: 0644
-            owner: apache
-            group: apache
-          become: true
+        --8<-- "example-copy-template-task.yml"
         ```
 === "Bad"
     !!! bad-practice-no-title ""